copernicus-mogley/zkav.club/publishing-infrastructure/zcash/moderation.md

 ### Policy changes

-This policy will evolve as the instance grows.
+This policy will evolve as the instance grows and as real usage informs moderation needs.

 ---

 ## Notes

-This policy is a living document and may evolve as the instance grows and real usage informs moderation needs.
+This policy is a living document and will be updated as the project progresses.

 Updates will be reflected in: